Sreekaram: Plot

-Karthik is a happy-go youngster who is a software engineer.
-Since his father has many debts, he works in a software company and sends money to his father.
-Chaitra is in love with Karthik since their college days tries hard to woo him.
-But Karthik seems uninterested.
+Karthik is a happy-go-lucky software engineer.
+Since his father has many debts, he sends money to his father.
+Chaitra has been in love with Karthik since their college days and tries hard to woo him, but he seems uninterested.
 She even comes with her mother to talk to Karthik for a love recommendation.
-Meanwhile, Karthik gets a promotion to become the manager in the US branch of his company and everyone was happy but as all his debts are over, Karthik decides to quit his job and become a farmer.
-When Chaitra asks Karthik to meet her father, he politely rejects saying though he likes her, he plans on being a farmer.
-This upsets Chaitra's dad and he forbids her to see Karthik.
-Karthik's father is not happy with his decision and avoids talking to him, because he disappointed with Karthik decision.
-Karthik later realizes that everyone in his village who works in the city were leading a very hard life.
-He calls all his villagers for a meeting and says to come back to the village again to start farming.
-At first, everyone disagrees with the idea and leaves but later a few villagers decide to do farming again.
+Meanwhile, Karthik gets promoted to manager at the US branch of his company.
+Everyone was happy, but because all his debts were paid, Karthik decides to quit his job and become a farmer.
+When Chaitra asks Karthik to meet her father, he politely declines, saying that although he likes her, he plans to be a farmer.
+This upsets Chaitra's father, and he forbids her from seeing Karthik.
+Karthik's father is disappointed with his son's decision and avoids talking to him.
+Karthik later realizes that everyone in his village who works in the city is leading a very hard life.
+He calls all the villagers to a meeting and tells them to return to the village to start farming.
+At first, everyone disagrees with the idea and leaves, but later, a few villagers decide to start farming.
 When they approach Karthik, he has an idea of Ummadi Vyavasayam (Collective farming in Telugu).
 They all like the idea and start getting all the supplies.

-Later, Chaitra comes back for Karthik and she also does farming as well.
-Ekambaram, zamindar of the village wants to steal all their lands and name their village, Ekambarapuram but Karthik spoils all of his plans.
-After they sell their first crop, Karthik wanted to use that money to help a fellow villager.
-Some of them didn't like the idea but reluctantly agree.
-Later, Ekambaram rumors to villagers that Karthik is using their lands for his own profit.
-Some of them believe him (Ekambaram) and build fences around their farm.
-Karthik's father who isn't at good terms with him, asks to sign on the land papers so that he could sell it for his daughter's marriage.
-Karthik disagrees and his father leaves the village and moves to the city away from Karthik.
-Meanwhile, a novel Corona virus causes a pandemic and all the roads are blocked, thus crops weren't sent to market.
-Then, Karthik gets an idea of an app called 'Sreekaram' where they sell crops to the buyers directly instead of supermarkets.
-The buyers could place the orders and they get sanitized goods delivered to their home.
+Later, Chaitra returns to Karthik and also does farming.
+Ekambaram, the zamindar of the village, wants to steal all their lands and name their village Ekambarapuram, but Karthik spoils all of his plans.
+After they sell their first crop, Karthik wants to use that money to help a fellow villager.
+Some of the villagers did not like the idea but reluctantly agreed.
+Later, Ekambaram spreads rumors to the villagers that Karthik is using their lands for his own profit.
+Some of them believe Ekambaram and build fences around their farm.
+Karthik's father, who is still not on good terms with him, asks him to sign the land papers so he can sell them for his daughter's marriage.
+Karthik disagrees, and his father leaves the village and moves to the city away from him.
+Meanwhile, a novel Corona virus causes a pandemic, and all the roads are blocked; thus, crops were not sent to the market.
+Then, Karthik gets the idea for a app called 'Sreekaram' that directly sells crops to buyers instead of supermarkets.
+The buyers could place orders and would get sanitized goods delivered to their homes.

 Later, Karthik discovers Ekambaram's plan and confronts him.
 After a talk, Ekambaram realizes his mistake and starts helping the villagers.
-Soon, all their crops are sold and the app becomes a big hit.
-Other villagers who left him earlier, return to the village and join them.
-Karthik's parents return home too.
+Soon, all their crops are sold, and the app becomes a big hit.
+Other villagers who left him earlier return to the village and join them.
+Karthik's parents return home, too.
 In the end, Karthik and Chaitra reunite as their parents meet at their sister's marriage.